bgamari/ghc-wiki-import/new-ghci-debugger.md

 Normally what happens is that `runStmt` forks a new thread to handle the evaluation of the expression.
 It then blocks on an `MVar` and waits for the thread to finish.
-When the thread finishes it fills in the `MVar`, which wakes up `runStmt`, and it returns a `RunResult`.
+This MVar is (now) called `statusMVar`, because it carries the execution status of the computation which is being evaluated.
+We will discuss its type shortly.
+When the thread finishes it fills in `statusMVar`, which wakes up `runStmt`, and it returns a `RunResult`.
 Ultimately this gets passed back to the GHCi command line.
 Actually, GHCi is merely a *client* of the API, and other clients could also call `runStmt` if they wanted something evaluated.